Emaao/Phd-journey/Logs.md

 ## 22-01-2026
 - Start Reading "Fast traffic processing in multi-tenant 5G environments: A comparative performance evaluation of P4 and eBPF technologies"
 - Undertood P4, Difference between ASIC and FPGA, eBPF, its flow and how does it work and process packets

+## 23-01-2026
+- Continue Analyzing the paper "Fast traffic processing in multi-tenant 5G environments: A comparative performance evaluation of P4 and eBPF technologies"
+- Understood more eBPF technology

+## 24-01-2026
 -